-Mike McDougall

-Director of Learning

-Engagement and Learning Group
+Director of Engagement and Learning Engagement and Learning Group Clifford.Friend@actuaries.org.uk

 "Our volunteers enable us to deliver globally leading actuarial education, qualifications and lifelong learning.
 We also work with volunteers and stakeholders across the globe to grow and develop our profession."